5 Memphis officers plead not guilty in death of Tyre Nichols

 Bean admitted to police investigators he punched Nichols two or three times in the face because officers weren’t able to handcuff Nichols.
 The admission was noted in a filing by the Memphis Police Department seeking to prohibit Bean from working in law enforcement again.
 The filing notes Bean’s actions were captured on video.

-Bean admitted to throwing the punches during internal investigations that, for legal reasons, willlikely never be seen by a jury.
+Bean admitted to throwing the punches during a type of internal investigation that, for legal reasons, willlikely never be seen by a jury.

 Bean also held Nichols by one of his arms while Nichols was pepper-sprayed, kicked, punched and beaten with a baton.